lucarv/nbiot_gateway/README.md

 ## Gateway considerations
 ![](static/int1.png?raw=true)

+The GW can be deployed in a kubernetes cluster (yaml for AKS in this repo), as a docker application (docker pull lucarv/nbiot-gateway) or on any machine with node installed.

 The gateway is a cluster with as many worker nodes as there are CPUs in the host machine.
 It can be executed stand-alone just typing _npm start_ or _npm run-script debug_ at the command prompt.

 It can be run as a docker container by typing